Compostable vs Biodegradable: Key Differences Explained

 Compostability requires stricter requirements than biodegradability, requiring a managed and controlled biodegradation process to ensure complete and safe decomposition.

-Does Biodegradable Mean Compostable?
+Are Biodegradable and Compostable the Same?
 Does Compostable Mean Biodegradable

 Compostable is biodegradable, but biodegradable is not the same as compostable.
 Biodegradable > compostable.
 Both biodegradable and compostable products fall under the category of “biodegradable.”
 To capitalize on the environmental craze, many manufacturers use the term “biodegradable” as a marketing gimmick, misusing it extensively and leading many consumers to mistakenly believe that simply buying a “biodegradable” product will be environmentally friendly.